Obyo-techie/GTST_course/Day10 Bash scripting.md

     - Plus (+) - Quantity
         - used to get that have pattern that occurs 1 and more times.
         - Syntax ' Text+'
-    - Asterix ( '*') - Quantity
+    - Asterix ( *) - Quantity
-         - Used to get line that have pattern that
+         - Used to get line that have pattern that occurs 0 and more times.
+           -  Syntax 'text*'
+    -  Question mark (?) -Quantity
+       -  used to get line that have pattern that occurs 0 and 1 times.
+        - Syntax 'text?'

+## What if

+We need